Skip to main content

 South Carolina Child Custody Laws

-Parents must come to an agreement on child custody when they separate.
-These arrangements include how they will make major decisions regarding their child moving forward (referred to as "legal custody") and how they will share time with the child (referred to as "parenting time," "timesharing," or "physical custody," depending on the state).
-If parents are unable to come to an agreement, courts will decide the best course of action based on state child custody laws.
-All states, except Massachusetts, adhere to the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA), which clarifies which state has jurisdiction regarding custody and parenting time matters.
+Parents should agree to a custody arrangement when they will raise their child separately.
+This includes how they will make decisions regarding their minor child’s medical care, school activities, extracurricular activities, and spiritual background and how they will share time parenting time with the child.
+If parents are unable to come to a custody agreement, South Carolina family courts will decide the best course of action based on state child custody laws.
+South Carolina also follows the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA), which requires states to recognize and enforce custody orders from other states.

 This article provides a general overview of child custody laws in the state of South Carolina.